 The first question to ask is “Is the “problem” a result of the deterioration of standard working conditions and practices (basic conditions), which would affect the inputs to the process (man, material, machine, method)?”
-Frequently “problems” detected as a gap between actual and target performance, during the course of normal working can be rectified by restoring the process back to the required basic conditions (5C standard, working to Standard Operations, equipment maintained at correct standard).
+Frequently, “problems” detected as a gap between actual and target performance, during the course of normal working can be rectified by restoring the process back to the required basic conditions (5C standard – also known as 5S, working to Standard Operations, equipment maintained at correct standard).
 This is illustrated in Figure 2.

 We then ask “Has the problem identified in step 1 been resolved?”
 Typically, 8/10 problems are resolved by restoring basic conditions.
 In these cases, step 3 is to do what is required to maintain the basic conditions in order to sustain normal working conditions.
 In these instances, we do not need to deploy a structured problem solving technique.

 What happens if the problem isn’t resolved by restoring basic conditions?
 We now have a second route to take; the Improvement Cycle.
 This could be a Focussed Improvement activity using the tools of Problem Solving.
 In the improve cycle, step 3 becomes carry out a “root cause analysis”.
 Step 4 is “root cause countermeasure” and step 5 is “define standards”.